essandess/isp-data-pollution/README.md

 # Known Issues

-Both Kaveh Waddell's and Josh Brodkin's excellent articles on ISP privacy in *[The Atlantic](https://www.theatlantic.com/technology/archive/2017/04/hiding-the-signal-in-the-noise/522564/)* and *[Ars Technica](https://arstechnica.com/information-technology/2017/04/after-vote-to-kill-privacy-rules-users-try-to-pollute-their-web-history/)* address important critiques of this approach.
+Both Kaveh Waddell's and Jon Brodkin's excellent articles on ISP privacy in *[The Atlantic](https://www.theatlantic.com/technology/archive/2017/04/hiding-the-signal-in-the-noise/522564/)* and *[Ars Technica](https://arstechnica.com/information-technology/2017/04/after-vote-to-kill-privacy-rules-users-try-to-pollute-their-web-history/)* address important critiques of this approach.
 These are summarized here along with a response both so that users are aware of these issues, and to prompt suggestions to address them.

 - **“Masking a person’s browsing history by layering in copies of other people’s browsing patterns might be more useful. … ‘It would be a Tor-like system where anonymity comes through shared usage.’”** [[Bruce Schneier](https://www.schneier.com)]
   - Comment 1: It is possible to mask privacy with statistical methods (Rubin, op. cit.; Ye et al., op. cit.)